Luna Innovations (NASDAQ:LUNA) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Luna Innovations (NASDAQ:LUNA – Free Report) in a research note released on Thursday morning.
+StockNews.com initiated coverage on shares of Luna Innovations (NASDAQ:LUNA – Free Report) in a research note issued to investors on Friday morning.
 The firm issued a sell rating on the scientific and technical instruments company’s stock.

 About Luna Innovations